 MEIJER GARDENS CELEBRATES THE HOLIDAYS WITH MORE THAN 40 INTERNATIONAL TRADITIONS

-22nd annual Christmas and Holiday Traditions Around the World exhibition shines a spotlight on some of the world’s most cherished folklore.
+23rd annual Christmas and Holiday Traditions Around the World exhibition observes the

-GRAND RAPIDS, Mich. — November 9, 2016— Experience the magic of the holidays at Frederik Meijer Gardens & Sculpture Park with the annual Christmas and Holiday Traditions Around the World exhibition on display from November 22 through January 8, 2017.
-Visitors from all over the world visit Meijer Gardens to experience over 40 international trees and displays, the enchanting Railway Garden and the holiday wonderland that encompasses it.
+GRAND RAPIDS, Mich. — November 6, 2017 — Experience the magic of the holidays at Frederik Meijer Gardens & Sculpture Park with the annual Christmas and Holiday Traditions Around the World exhibition on display from November 21 through January 7, 2018.
+Guests from all over the world visit Meijer Gardens to experience 42 Christmas and holiday trees and displays representing countries and cultures from around the world.
+The always favorite and enchanting Railway Garden and the holiday wonderland that encompasses it will once again wind its way through three lush indoor garden spaces, including the recently renovated Grace Jarecki Seasonal Display Greenhouse.

-The beloved Railway Garden meanders through four lush indoor garden spaces, including the newly renovated Grace Jarecki Seasonal Display Greenhouse, bringing together colorful plantings with storybook scenes.
-The unique horticultural artistry complements the model trolleys, trains and handcrafted buildings replicating 30 Grand Rapids landmarks, designed by Paul Busse of Applied Imagination.
-Visitors will find familiarity in the Fifth Third Ballpark with its light posts made of willow, the Ada Covered Bridge with a cedar roof, and the Meyer May House with oak bark siding and red ruscus leaves.
-Five landmarks from Grand Rapids sister cities around the world are also represented in the Railway Garden after being added in 2015.
+The unique horticultural artistry of the beloved Railway Garden complements the model trolleys, trains and handcrafted buildings replicating 30 Grand Rapids landmarks.
+Visitors will find familiarity in the Fifth Third Ballpark with its light posts made of willow, as well as striking hydrangea petals that make up the iconic glass tower of the Helen DeVos Children’s Hospital.
+Five landmarks from Grand Rapids sister cities around the world are also represented in the Railway Garden.